How to set PI caps & day-parting

 Day-parting: run when intake is strongest

-“All day” delivery windows often reduce quality because staffing varies.
+“All day” delivery windows can reduce routing alignment because staffing varies.
 Run transfers only during predictable, well-staffed blocks.

 If you must add hours, add them one block at a time and re-check performance each time you expand.